1. Where did osteopathy come from?

 Many of our clients come in for regular check ups regarding common aches and pains.
 Even if you are undergoing rehabilitation for a recent break or fracture, osteopaths may assist in reducing compensation patterns which start to develop – for example when using a walking stick or crutches.

 Osteopaths are trained to recognise when osteopathy is not appropriate and when other medical attention should be sought.
 Your osteopath can refer you to other specialists who can treat these problems if required.

 A number of factors influence the prognosis when developing a treatment program.
 These include age, diet, exercise level, and the length of time since the injury.

 If there is a chronic problem people respond better with sessions closer together and may need a little longer.
 Most people notice an improvement after the first session, with the body better sustaining the new changes after 3 to 6 sessions.
 Your osteopath will discuss this with you during your initial treatment.

 We do not do bulk billing or Work Cover.
 Medicare rebates only apply if you have a Management Plan with you from you Doctor.

 The good news is we do process private health rebates.
 Just bring your private health card with you to receive an instant rebate (depending on your personal cover) then you only pay the remaining gap.

 8. Can anyone call themselves an osteopath?

-No - all practicing osteopaths are required to register with Australian Health Practitioner Regulation Agency (AHPRA).
+No – all practicing osteopaths are required to register with Australian Health Practitioner Regulation Agency (AHPRA).
 Some also choose to register with the Australian Osteopathic Association (AOA).
-Amy Myhill has been a proud member of the AOA since moving from New Zealand in 2007.
+Our Osteopaths are all proud members of the AOA.